vaughanknight/AzureSuiteForUnity/README.md

 Some of this is simple such as sending text to services, others are more complex, such as sending images, audio, or video, and having them encoded the right way.

+I've also put a [Azure Cognitive Services and Unity](https://vaughanknight.com/2017/04/29/azure-cognitive-services-and-unity/) post up on the blog.
+I plan on putting most of the verbage over there, and migrate the final stuff back to here.

 ## The Aim
 The aim of this project is two fold:
 * Editor Support - Allow developers to leverage Azure Cognitive Services in their tool chain, bringing AI to game development.